VLR EMERALD STANDARD SET UP

 Front Wheel Width: Outside to outside of tires 45 ¾”/Jr 2 start at 45 ¼”

 Align Front End: ½ mm (.020”) toe out on each side

 Rear Wheel Width: Position the rear hubs with ¼” of the axle protruding through each hub and tighten/Jr 2 start with ½” protruding

 Tire Inflation: Start with 12 to 13 pounds/Jr 2 start with 13 to 14 pounds

 Front Torsion Bar: Install/Jr 2 do not install

-Rear Torsion Bar: Must be removed
+Rear Torsion Bar: Start with it removed

 TO ADD GRIP: Use one or both of the following options

 Seat Struts: Install seat struts behind the axel in either of the two unthreaded holes.
 DO NOT USE THE THREADED HOLES.